NickMcConnell/AngbandPlus/x_readme.txt

 NOTES:

-It's very likely that imbued items are completely unbalanced.
-I have a lot more work to do in that area.

 I compile under Windows XP, using Visual Studio.
 I tried to fix the makefiles for other platforms, but probably broke them horribly.